DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/laravel-breeze.md

 | --- | ------------ | ------------------- | -------- | ------ | ------ |
 | 1   | Steve Bauman | sbauman@outlook.com | ...      | `null` | `null` |

-If a user attempts to login with the above email address and this user does not exist inside of your LDAP directory, then standard Eloquent authentication will be performed instead.
+If a user attempts to log in with the above email address and this user does not exist inside your LDAP directory, then standard Eloquent authentication will be performed instead.

 This feature is ideal for environments where: